Scientific Knowledge and Its Social Problems

 Scientific Knowledge and Its Social Problems is a 1971 book by Jerome Ravetz.
-It contains a reasoned illustration of science as a social process with all the failing and imperfections of human endeavors.
+It contains a reasoned illustration of science as a social process with all the failings and imperfections of other human endeavors.

 Content

 It is impossible to understand the social and ethical problems confronting science without recognizing the falsity of the assumption, crucial to traditional theories of science, that the results of scientific research must be essentially good and true.
 Dr. Ravetz demonstrates the role of choice and value-judgment, and the inevitability of error, in scientific research.

 Important aspects of the book are the social construction of facts, science as a craft with essential tacit elements, the role of choice and value judgment, and the inevitability of error.
 The book argues that the internal quality control system of industrialized science will suffer severe problems: "The problem of quality control in science is thus at the centre of the social problems of the industrialized science of the present period."
 James H. Moor (1973) summarizes the main claims of Ravetz's work are as follows: "First, historically the social character of science has undergone tremendous changes.
 Secondly, the traditional philosophies of science which conceive of science as an activity in the pursuit of truth are obsolete.
 And thirdly, it is imperative to develop a new philosophy of science which accounts for the social nature of contemporary science."
 Ravetz analyzes the transition from basic science to 'industrialized science', with particular attention of issues of degeneration (shoddy science).
 He also focuses on entrepreneurial science, where a scientist becomes more concerned with research grants and power than with the quality of his scientific research.
 The need for 'good morale', i.e. for an ethos of science upheld by a community of peers is mentioned in relation to the danger that such an ethos may not survive 'industrialized science'.
 For Gowing (1974) the main difficulty of this work is the confusion among the different kinds of science addressed by the inquiry: 'natural sciences, pure and applied', versus 'any sort of disciplined inquiry', up to include 'social sciences'.